Q: How long will I receive therapy?

 Q: Will I still see my primary physician and attend medical appointments as needed?

-A: While you are at Iroquois, your primary care provider will be Dr. Lockwood.
-Before leaving the facility we will schedule an appointment with your PCP in the community within 30 days of discharge.
+A: While you are at Iroquois, your primary care provider will be our Medical Director, who provides care in conjunction with our physician extenders.
+Before leaving the facility, we will schedule an appointment with your primary care provider in the community within 30 days of discharge.
 As far as outside appointments are concerned, our HIM department will schedule any medically necessary appointments that are directly related to your stay here and transportation will be provided.
 If you have a family member that will be accompanying you to the appointment they can either choose to meet you at the doctor’s office or meet you here and ride along with you.

 Q: What types of clothing should I bring for my stay?

 A: Residents are welcome to bring in clothes they would normally wear on a daily basis.
 We recommend clothing that will be comfortable for you while you are participating in therapy, along with pajamas and sleepwear.